rusoil-software/rusoil-gpt-service/doc/idea.md

-## rusoil-gpt-service — Idea and Design
+## petra-gpt-service — Idea and Design

 Purpose
 -------
-rusoil-gpt-service is a Dockerized AI service providing modern AI features to university students and researchers.
+petra-gpt-service is a Dockerized AI service providing modern AI features to university students and researchers.
 It exposes a simple chatbot web form and APIs for advanced features including:

 - Vibe-coding (AIDD, agent-driven coding assistants)
 - Agent AI orchestration (multi-step autonomous agents)